-The best way to deal with potential adverse reactions is to anticipate them.
+The best way to deal with potential adverse reactions to PEMF therapy is to anticipate them.

 Because magnetic therapies have such a wide array of actions within the body, it is not uncommon to experience some discomfort, especially when treatment has just begun.
 It is our experience that these reactions happen about 5% of the time, and tend to be more common when the entirety of the body is treated, as opposed to local treatments.

-How Series Are Adverse Reactions to PEMF Therapy?
+How Serious Are Adverse Reactions to PEMF Therapy?

 Most adverse reactions are mild and temporary and can be managed by simply continuing the therapy.
 In individuals with electrical hypersensitivity and electromagnetic hypersensitivity, these reactions are more common and more uncomfortable.
 Rarely does magnetic therapy have to be discontinued as a result.